bendersej/chrome-extension-typescript/README.md

-# chrome-extension-typescript
-Chrome extension boilerplate with remote server

-### Why?
+## Why?
-I found myself writing the same code over and over again when bootstraping a new extension (story behind every boilerplate) and I could not find something suitable:
+I found myself writing the same code over and over again when bootstraping a new extension (the story behind every boilerplate) and I could not find something suitable.

 I wanted to:
 - Be able to publish my extension once on the store and remote update it.
+- A good development experience: thanks to the awesome [webpack-chrome-extension-reloader](https://github.com/rubenspgcavalcante/webpack-chrome-extension-reloader), any changes in the client code triggers a page refresh and reload the code automagically.
-- Have tight typescript integration
+- A tight TypeScript integration

 This boilerplate allows you to quickly get started with the following:
 - Typescript with TSLint
 - Prettier
+- Node (with Koa)

-### Stack
+## Stack
-- An app (app.js)
+- A client app (app.js) meant to be injected and mounted in the DOM
 - A wrapper loading the app.js remotely (using the `/api/v1/config`) endpoint and evaluating the content within the content-script to retain access to the chrome storage.
 - A companion Koa server

-### How to dev
+## How to dev
-## Pre-Requisite:
+### Pre-Requisite:
 ```
 yarn install
 ```